 How to calculate Monthly Recurring Revenue for a Monthly Subscription Business

-There are significant difference in how Monthly Recurring Revenue is calculated for a monthly subscription business versus a term subscription business.
+There are significant differences in how Monthly Recurring Revenue is calculated for a monthly subscription business versus a term subscription business.

 With a term subscription model, MRR growth is calculated using a monthly value derived by normalizing a contract transaction.
 For instance, a $1,200 annual subscription has a monthly value of $100.
 This normalized value is not typically derived from actual revenue schedules, which include "noise" due to revenue recognition rules and methods employed.
 This normalized value is just a representation of the monthly value of a contract element during the life of the subscription.
 Unfortunately, you can't simply pull it from your finance system.
 You have to calculate it.